ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 ```

 The interesting rules are the ones in the `KUBE-SVC-HV6DMF63W6MGLRDE` chain, which are set up so that only one of
-them fires, at random, and with uniform probability.
+them fires, at random, with uniform probability.
 This is how `kube-proxy` leverages `iptables` to implement
 load balancing.

 ## Summary